-Start with the basics of photography: using your self-built pinhole camera (or Kodak Box Brownie cameras provided) to make exposures and print the results.
+Learn the fundamentals of photography and the math behind the physics of light, using your own self-built pinhole camera to make exposures and print the results.

-This tutorial format class will cover the complexity on the physics of light and the simplicity of building a reusable pinhole camera out of found materials, calculating exposures and making prints.
+This tutorial format class will cover the complexity of the physics of light and the simplicity of building a reusable pinhole camera out of found materials, calculating exposures and making prints.

-- Each participant will keep their self-made pinhole camera, make and receive their exposed prints.
+Each participant will bring home their own self-made pinhole camera and prints.

-- Bring your own cleaned empty food cans too.
-Only of certain sizes, check in with the tutor.
+Bring your own cleaned empty food cans (only of certain sizes, check in with the tutor).

 This workshop is open to everyone of all levels.

 You can repeat the course if you want to advance technically and build more advanced pinhole cameras.